This story has been updated. It was first published in January 17, 2020.

 23. Snooze notifications

-To clear a cluttered notification menu, you can drag individual alerts to the left, and they'll disappear.
+To clear a cluttered notification menu, you can drag individual alerts to the left, and they’ll disappear.
 But what if you want to clear those distractions now, but revisit them later, when you have time to deal with them properly?
-Snoozing notifications is a fantastically useful feature only available on phones that run Android 8.0 Oreo.
-Drag any notification to the right, and a clock icon will appear.
+Snoozing notifications is a fantastically useful feature only available on phones that run Android 8.0 Oreo and up.
+To enable this feature, go to Settings, Apps & notifications, and then Notifications.
+Scroll down, tap on Advanced and turn on the toggle switch next to Allow notification snoozing.
+Once activated, the feature will let you drag any notification to the right, and a clock icon will appear.
 Tap the clock, and you can choose to snooze the alert for 15 minutes, 30 minutes, 1 hour, or 2 hours.
-Once the time has expired, the notification reappears as if it's come through for the first time.
+Once the time has expired, the notification reappears as if it’s come through for the first time.

 24. Get help from Cortana

 When it comes to various AI assistants, everyone has a favorite.
-If you prefer Microsoft's digital helper to Google Assistant or Bixby, you can install Cortana for Android.
-You can even make it the default app that appears when you hold down the Home button: Open Settings, go to Apps & notifications, and then tap Advanced, Default apps, Assist & voice input, and Assist app.
+If you prefer Microsoft’s digital helper to Google Assistant or Samsung’s Bixby, you can install Cortana for Android.
+You can even make it the default app that appears when you hold down the Home button on Android 8.0 Oreo and up.
+Open Settings, go to Apps & notifications, and then tap Advanced, Default apps, and Digital assistant app.